Conner Jones: ARCA years

-On May 1, 2021, Jones signed with GMS Racing to drive at the Nashville Fairgrounds Speedway in the ARCA Menards Series East.
-He started eighth and would finish in fourth, getting his best career East series finish.
-He would sign with Cook-Finley Racing later that season, for two races.
-He finished twenty-first at Iowa Speedway and tenth at Bristol Motor Speedway.
+On May 1, 2021, Jones signed with GMS Racing to drive at the Nashville Fairgrounds in the ARCA Menards Series East.
+He started eighth and finished fourth.
+He would later contest two events with Cook-Finley Racing, finishing 21st at Iowa and tenth at Bristol, races that were joint events with the ARCA Menards Series.
+Jones also raced in the final round of the ARCA Menards Series West for Steve McGowan Motorsports at Phoenix Raceway.

-On January 5, 2022, Jones would sign with Venturini Motorsports, to run a partial schedule in the ARCA Menards Series and ARCA Menards Series East.